 As an advocate for international programs on campus, GEO helps to prepare UNM faculty, administrators, and students to understand and work effectively in a complex and rapidly changing global community.

 |Jan.
-29||2:00-5:00 PM||Working in the US as an International Student||Mitchell Hall Room 102|
+29||2:00-5:00 PM||Working in the U.S. as an International Student||GEO staff||Mitchel Hall, Room 202|

 The UNM Office of the Institutional Review Board (OIRB) provides weekly workshops to help UNM researchers understand and navigate the UNM IRB.
 Individual consultations are also available by appointment.

 The schedule below is subject to change, so for the most up-to-date information as well as how to register for a workshop, please visit the OIRB website.
 NOTE: Pre-requisite for these workshops is successful completion of the CITI Human Subjects Research Course (Social Behavioral or Biomedical – this depends on the nature of your research).